+So tell me what those 3 instructions do.
+I know the next line does that, but give me a high level description.

+xThe idea is that S/# can serve as a register base address and D can be used as an index.
+The idea is that S/# can serve as a register base address and D can be used as an index.

 These instructions sum their D[8:0] and S/#[8:0] values to compute an address that is directly substituted into the next instruction's S field, D field, or result register address (normally, this is the same as the D field).

+So when is D and R different fields?

 This all happens within the pipeline and does not affect the actual program code.
-The idea is that S/# can serve as a register base address and D can be used as an index.